Toshiko Fujita

 Toshiko Fujita (藤田 淑子, Fujita Toshiko) was a Japanese actress, singer and narrator.
 She was affiliated with Aoni Production at the time of her death.

 Biography

 At the age of eight, Fujita worked in radio and television as an actress, singer and comedian.
 She also sang theme songs for anime, such as the 1969 adaptation of Dororo.

-She was also a voice actor for anime series and films, often in works by Toei Animation and Nippon Animation.
-Notable roles included Ikkyu in Ikkyū-san, Eiichi Kite in Kiteretsu Daihyakka, Taichi Yagami in Digimon Adventure, Mamiya in Fist of the North Star, and Rui Kisugi in Cat's Eye.
+She also worked as a voice actress for anime series and films, often in works by Toei Animation and Nippon Animation.
+Notable roles of hers included Ikkyu in Ikkyū-san, Eiichi Kite in Kiteretsu Daihyakka, Taichi Yagami in Digimon Adventure, Mamiya in Fist of the North Star, and Rui Kisugi in Cat's Eye.

-In 1984, she received the award for "Best Voice Actor" in the 1st Nihon Anime Taishou.
+In 1984, she received the Best Voice Actor award in the 1st Nihon Anime Taishou.

-Later on in her career, her work was limited due to her poor physical condition and health problems.
-On December 28, 2018, it was announced that she had died of invasive breast cancer at the age of 68.
+Later in her career, her work became limited due to poor physical condition and health problems.
+On December 28, 2018, it was announced that Fujita died of invasive breast cancer at the age of 68.